8 out of 8 people found this review helpfulwrite a review of this game

 read more reviews for this game

-The game's setting is unusual for RPGs: it is an accurate historical setting, the "stylish" nineteenth century, and the characters are historically correct, not some multinational and chronologically mixed hybrids, like most Japanese RPG heroes.
-The narrative is suspenseful, well-paced, and contains some nice twists, including a really surprising optional ending.
+The game's setting is unusual for RPGs: it is an accurate historical environment, the "stylish" nineteenth century, and the characters are adequately presented types, not some multinational and chronologically messed-up hybrids like most Japanese RPG heroes.
+The story is suspenseful, generally well-paced, and contains some nice twists, including a surprising optional ending.

 The BadUnfortunately, Koudelka throws all its cool ideas out of the window once the player is confronted by a contradictory combination of genres that essentially neutralize each other.

 The essence of role-playing games is world exploration and character-building.
 But Koudelka won't give you that because - per survival horror standards - it locks you inside a single mansion with almost zero variety in location design.
 You'll be crawling through the same decadent golden-brownish rooms throughout the entire game.
 Exploration is severely limited even compared to real survival horror games such as Alone in the Dark.
 There is nobody to talk to and very little to find.

 Vagrant Story got away with location monotony and overall "loneliness" thanks to its vastly superior level design, challenge, and depth of gameplay.
 On the other hand, the appealing features of Koudelka's role-playing go down the drain because of the insanely fast leveling, which eventually leads to an embarrassingly low difficulty level.
 Manual attribute-increasing becomes much less relevant when experience points come in such abundance that your choices don't really matter any more.